chips-blockchain/chips_web/C-developer.md

-# CHIPS is looking for a C developer to work on a revolutionary Poker game implementation!
+# CHIPS is looking for a C developer!

 ## About CHIPS